-4. In a saucepan, melt the butter and stir in the flour.
-Cook and stir for one minute.
+- Meanwhile, in a saucepan, melt the butter and stir in the flour.
+Cook for 1 minute.

-5. Gradually stir in milk.
-Add in sour cream, Parmesan cheese, salt, pepper and mustard.
+- Next, gradually stir in the milk.
+Then add in the sour cream, parmesan cheese, salt, pepper and dry mustard.

-9. Bake uncovered for 1 hour at 350° or until brown and bubbly.
+- Top with remaining cup of cheddar cheese and bake, uncovered, for 1 hour at 350°F or until brown and bubbly.

 Ok- I’m hoping you have a bowl in your hand now so we can dish about how great this recipe truly is together!